-To protect the Trusts' rights under the Building Act 1992, the Trustees had no alternative but to file a claimant proceeding against the contractors for weather-tightness and in respect of the deterioration of the external cladding.
+To protect the Trusts' rights under the Building Act 1992, the Trustees filed a claim against the contractors for weather-tightness and in respect of the deterioration of the external cladding.
+This claim was resolved by negotiation and the appropriate remedial works are now being undertaken.
+The Trust share of the costs of the remedial work will be met within existing budgets.